Monday, September 02, 2024

 September 5 is one of the best films I know about journalism.
 Its approach to the questions of journalistic ethics is sound and professional, and I would recommend this movie to classes on journalism and mass communication.
 Here the team must learn by doing, because a situation like this has never happened before.

 Tim Fehlbaum sums up key questions: "Can we share information before it is confirmed?
 Can a live broadcast include acts of violence?
 What is the role of media and journalism, and what is the line between news and spectacle?"
 And further: what is the responsibility of the media in a case where the main goal of the terrorists is media attention?
-Plus also: what can the media show when terrorists follow the broadcast, too?
-In September 5, ABC reveals in live transmission the German police's siege strategy which fails as a consequence.
+Plus also: what can the media reveal when terrorists follow the broadcast, too?
+In September 5, ABC exposes in live transmission the German police's siege strategy which fails as a consequence.

 The whole world is watching - more people see this than the landing on the Moon.

-For Germany, this is a trial of fire, because this is the first Olympics in Germany since the 1938 Berlin Olympics during the Third Reich.
+For Germany, this is a trial of fire, because this is the first Olympics in Germany since the 1938 Berlin Olympics, during the Third Reich.
 The shadows of the Holocaust loom large, Germans are committed to atone for the darkest moment of history.
 On the other hand, "Fortunate Son" on the soundtrack reminds us that the Vietnam War is not over, and ABC is committed to broadcast something elevating in contrast.

-The worst possible thing happens.
+The worst possible happens.
 Like in Shoah and The Zone of Interest, we see nothing but understand everything by the soundtrack.
 For Marianna Gebhardt (Leonie Benesch), the German interpreter, this is the darkest day.
 Germany of all places should have been the safest haven for the Israeli team.

 No comments: